rashed081/FinGenEx/README.md

-# FinGenEx from AZmi Siddique
+# FinGenEx from Azmi Siddique